gammasoft71/xtd/examples/xtd.core.examples/concepts/stringable/README.md

 [1, 8, 27, 64, 125]
-xtd::argument_out_of_range_exception : Specified argument is out of range of valid values. at xtd::argument_out_of_range_exception::argument_out_of_range_exception(xtd::diagnostics::stack_frame const&) in argument_out_of_range_exception.hpp:line 30 at main in is_stringable.cpp:line 62
+xtd::argument_out_of_range_exception : Specified argument is out of range of valid values. at xtd::argument_out_of_range_exception::argument_out_of_range_exception(xtd::diagnostics::stack_frame const&) in argument_out_of_range_exception.hpp:line 30 at main in stringable.cpp:line 62
 ```